 - (A) A medal will be presented each year to the Best & Fairest player in each grade of competition.
-The medals shall be known as: - (i) Phelan Medal (Men's Premier Division) - (ii) Snow Medal (Men's Premier Division Reserves) - (iii) Sanders Medal (Platinum Division) - (iv) McFarlane Medal (Platinum Division Reserves) - (v) Armstrong Medal (Men's Division One) - (vi) Apted Medal (Men's Division Two) - (vii) Granland Medal (Men's Division Three) - (viii) Mostyn Medal (Women's Premier Division) - (ix) James Medal (Women's Division One) - (x) Andrews-Burgmann Medal (Women's Division Two) - (xi) TBD (Women's Division Three) - (xii) TBD (Women's Division Four) - (xiii) Kealy Medal (Under 19 Division One) - (xiv) Hart Medal (Under 19 Division Two) - (B) The winner of the Best and Fairest medals shall be determined by votes cast by the field umpires on a 3-2-1 basis for the best, second best and third best players in each home and away match. - (C) In the event that two or more players have been awarded the same number of votes at the end of the home and away series, no count back shall be applied and the players concerned will be declared joint winners and each will be awarded a best & fairest medal. - (D) Should a player be found guilty and suspended for one or more matches by the tribunal or prescribed penalty for an on-field offence arising out of a match during the current season for which best & fairest votes are cast by the umpires, he / she shall be ineligible to receive any League best & fairest award. (i.e. if a player is found guilty but only given a reprimand by the tribunal or accepts a reprimand through the prescribed penalty system, he or she is still eligible to receive any League best & fairest award). - (E) Where a player has moved to another club within the same competition within the same season, their votes will be carried over and combined with any votes received at the new club (in the same grade).
+The medals shall be known as: - (i) Phelan Medal (Men's Premier Division) - (ii) Snow Medal (Men's Premier Division Reserves) - (iii) Sanders Medal (Platinum Division) MD1 - (iv) McFarlane Medal (Platinum Division Reserves) MD2 - (v) Armstrong Medal (Men's Division One) MD3 - (vi) Apted Medal (Men's Division Two) MD4 - (vii) Granland Medal (Men's Division Three) MD5 - (viii) Mostyn Medal (Women's Premier Division) - (ix) James Medal (Women's Division One) - (x) Andrews-Burgmann Medal (Women's Division Two) - (xi) TBD (Women's Division Three) - (xii) TBD (Women's Division Four) - (xiii) Kealy Medal (Men's Under 19.5 Division One) - (xiv) Hart Medal (Men's Under 19.5 Division Two) - (xv) Most Valuable Masters Player Medal (Master's) - (B) For all competitions, excluding Masters, the winner of the Best and Fairest medals shall be determined by votes cast by the field umpires on a 3-2-1 basis for the best, second best and third best players in each home and away match. - (i) Masters Most Valuable Player award will be voted upon by the coaches on a 3-2-1 basis at the conclusion of each home and away match. - (C) In the event that two or more players have been awarded the same number of votes at the end of the home and away series, no count back shall be applied and the players concerned will be declared joint winners and each will be awarded a best & fairest medal. - (D) Should a player be found guilty and suspended for one or more matches by the tribunal or prescribed penalty for an on-field offence arising out of a match during the current season for which best & fairest votes are cast by the umpires, he / she shall be ineligible to receive any League best & fairest award. (i.e. if a player is found guilty but only given a reprimand by the tribunal or accepts a reprimand through the prescribed penalty system, he or she is still eligible to receive any League best & fairest award). - (E) Where a player has moved to another club within the same competition within the same season, their votes will be carried over and combined with any votes received at the new club (in the same grade).
 However, where a club has two sides in the same division and a player plays at some stage for both, their votes will not be combined.